wp-plugins/interactive-maps/readme.txt

 == Screenshots ==

-1. An example of the map.
+1. An example of the map:

 == Installation ==